 Customers with Allergies

-ANA provides two kinds of allergen-free in-flight meals for international flights: a "7 allergen-free meal", which does not contain any of the 7 major allergen ingredients (wheat, buckwheat, dairy products, eggs, peanuts, shrimp and crab), and a "27 allergen-free meal", which is free of the 7 major allergen ingredients listed above as well as 20 others (abalone, squid, salmon roe, orange, kiwi fruit, beef, walnut, salmon, mackerel, soybean, poultry, banana, pork, matsutake mushroom, peach, yam, apple, gelatin, sesame and cashew nuts).
+ANA provides two kinds of allergen-free in-flight meals for international flights: a "7 allergen-free meal", which does not contain any of the 7 major allergen ingredients (wheat, buckwheat, dairy products, eggs, peanuts, shrimp and crab), and a "28 allergen-free meal", which is free of the 7 major allergen ingredients listed above as well as 21 others (abalone, squid, salmon roe, orange, kiwi fruit, beef, walnut, salmon, mackerel, soybean, poultry, banana, pork, matsutake mushroom, peach, yam, apple, gelatin, sesame, cashew nuts and almond).

 While we strive to ensure that none of the specified allergens enter these meals during preparation, we cannot completely prevent the possibility of airborne particles or other minute traces of the allergens entering the meals at some point.
 Please note that we can only provide these two types of allergen-free meals.

 We recommend that customers sensitive to allergens other than those listed above, or who are otherwise concerned about the meals as described, prepare and bring their own food.